iftekharmickey/Web-App-Directory-Hunter/README.md

 ## What is exceptions.ConnectionError? ##

-In the event of a network problem (e.g. DNS failure, refused connection, etc.), requests will raise a `ConnectionError` exception.
+In the event of a network problem (e.g., DNS failure, refused connection, etc.), requests will raise a `ConnectionError` exception.